abhicm8/guideme-extension/README.md

 **Q: How is this different from other AI tools?**
 > Most AI tools give you text instructions.
 GuideMe actually highlights the elements on screen — visual guidance, not just words.

+**Q: Is it safe?**
+Yes.
+We only extract button/link text (like "Settings", "Code", "Save") and element types.
+We do NOT read form fields, passwords, page content, or anything sensitive.

+**Q: Where does data go?**
+Directly to the AI provider YOU choose (Gemini, OpenAI, or Claude).
+We have no servers and collect nothing.

+**Q: Can someone spy on my browsing?**
+No. The extension only activates when you ask a question.
+Your API key and saved guides stay in YOUR browser's local storage.

 ## 📄 License